Alan Schaller is a London based photojournalist and street photographer.

 Clients he has photographed for include Typhoo, Phillips, The English Rugby Premiership, Union Coffee, Kew Gardens, Huntsman of Savile Row, and he was the photographer for the Illuminesca show during London Fashion Week.

-Alan has over 100,000 followers of his Instagram account, attracting over three million views a month.
+Alan has over 115,000 followers on Instagram, attracting over three million views a month.
 Last year he co-founded the Street Photography International (SPi) collective.
-The SPi Instagram page is the fastest growing street photography account in the world with almost 350,000 followers to date, a number that is rapidly climbing each week.
+The SPi Instagram page is the fastest growing street photography account in the world with over 370,000 followers, a number that is rapidly climbing each week.
 SPi has a highly engaged monthly audience of over 8 million people and receives more than 50,000 image submissions each month.

 Articles Written & Photographed (Click to view)